SuyashLakhotia/NTUOSS-NodeWorkshop/README.md

 console.log("Server running at http://127.0.0.1:8000.");
 ```

+When I say a basic server, I mean **basic**.
+This is not a full-featured HTTP server.
+It can't serve any HTML file or images.
+In fact, no matter what you request, it will return 'Hello World'.

-Execute your app using `node index.js` and navigate to `http://127.0.0.1:8000` on your preferred web browser.
+Execute your app using `node index.js` and navigate to [http://127.0.0.1:8000](http://127.0.0.1:8000) on your preferred web browser.

 Congratulations!
 You've just built your very own web server!

 Quit your app using `Ctrl` + `C`.

+If you want this to be a full-featured web server, then you have to check what was requested, read the appropriate files and send the content back.
+There's good news, though.
+People have already done this hard work for you.